Holographic fluids: a thermodynamic road to quantum physics: Nonequilibrium thermodynamics of Korteweg fluids

-The entropy balance is a conditional inequality.
-It is subject to constraints determined by the field variables, the physical model of the continuum.
-In our case, the constraints are the simplest and most general ones.
-They are the fundamental balances.
+The entropy balance is a conditional inequality that is subject to constraints determined by the field variables and the physical model of the continuum.
+In our case, the constraints are the simplest and most general ones; that is, they are the fundamental balances.

 In the following, we distinguish three kinds of state spaces.
-The constitutive functions, $\pmb{q}, \pmb{P}, s$ and $\pmb{J}$ are defined on the {\em constitutive state space (CSS)}.
+The constitutive functions, $\pmb{q}$, $\pmb{P}$, $s$, and $\pmb{J}$, are defined on the {\em constitutive state space (CSS)}.
 The primary constitutive function is the specific entropy (or the entropy density).
-The entropy inequality, the constitutive state space and the constraints determine {\em thermodynamic state space (TSS)}, which is a reduction of CSS, and the {\em process direction space (PDS)}, which is an extension of CSS.
-For Korteweg fluids, the CSS is spanned by the specific internal energy, mass density and their gradients, by the velocity and its gradient and by the second spatial derivative of the density: $(e,\nabla e,\rho, \nabla\rho, \nabla^2\rho,\pmb{v}, \nabla\pmb{v})$.
-For Fourier-Navier-Stokes fluids, TSS is spanned by the specific internal energy and the mass density, $(e,\rho)$.
-For Korteweg fluids, the TSS is larger, the specific entropy also depends on the density gradient, $(e,\rho,\nabla\rho)$.
-In the simplest cases, the PDS is spanned by the time and space derivatives of the fields in the constitutive state space that are already not in the constitutive state space.
-Hence for Korteweg fluids it is spanned by $(\partial_t e, \partial_t\nabla e, \nabla^2 e, \partial_t \rho, \partial_t\nabla \rho, \partial_t \nabla^2 \rho, \nabla^3 \rho, \partial_t \nabla\circ \pmb{v}, \partial_t \nabla^2\circ \pmb{v})$.
+The entropy inequality, the CSS, and the constraints determine the {\em thermodynamic state space (TSS)}, which is a reduction of the CSS, and the {\em process direction space (PDS)}, which is an extension of the CSS \cite{Mus90b}.
+For Korteweg fluids, the CSS is spanned by the specific internal energy, mass density, and their gradients, by the velocity and its gradient, and by the second spatial derivative of the density: ($e$, $\nabla e$, $\rho$, $\nabla\rho$, $\nabla^2\rho$, $\pmb{v}$, $\nabla\pmb{v}$).
+For Fourier--Navier--Stokes fluids, TSS is spanned by the specific internal energy and the mass density, $(e,\rho)$.
+For Korteweg fluids, the TSS is larger, and the specific entropy also depends on the density gradient, $(e,\rho,\nabla\rho)$.
+In the simplest cases, the PDS is spanned by the time and space derivatives of the fields in the constitutive state space that are not already in the constitutive state space.
+Hence, for Korteweg fluids, the PDS is spanned by $(\partial_t e, \partial_t\nabla e, \nabla^2 e, \partial_t \rho, \partial_t\nabla \rho, \partial_t \nabla^2 \rho, \nabla^3 \rho, \partial_t \pmb{v}, \partial_t\nabla\circ \pmb{v}, \nabla^2\pmb{v})$.

-The starting point of the analysis is the constitutive state space, the domain of constitutive functions.
-The process direction space and the thermodynamic state space are obtained through the Second Law analysis.
-In the following sections, we will calculate the thermodynamic requirements with the help of both the local and substantial forms, with the Liu procedure and the more heuristic divergence separation, respectively.
-The result will be the same.
+The starting point of the analysis is the CSS, which is the domain of constitutive functions.
+The PDS and TSS are obtained through Second Law analysis.
+In the following sections, we calculate the thermodynamic requirements with the help of both the local and substantial forms using the Liu procedure and the more heuristic divergence separation.